HighSchoolHacking/GLS/docs/syntax/imports.md

 You may have seen in previous examples that some languages prepend imports before their code.
 C#, for example, has `using System;` before any instance of `Console.WriteLine`.
-GLS will keep track of system imports required for each native command.
+Budgie will keep track of system imports required for each native command.